 But after the initial shock and thrill calmed down,

 I realized right at that moment that everything I put in, on, or near my body would affect this precious new baby growing inside of me.
 Every bite of food, every bath product, every cleaning product…

 All of a sudden, my whole house seemed like a toxic no-go zone.
 Nothing felt safe.
 Everything was going to kill me.
 And I couldn’t touch, let alone breathe in, any of the chemicals that were now taking over my house!

 Yes, I know I was being a little over-dramatic, but I’ll just blame that on the pregnancy hormones. 😉

 Either way, I knew one thing, and I knew it well – when the time came to wash the baby’s new clothes, I was NOT using the same conventional laundry detergent (cough – Tide® – cough) I’d been using since well…pretty much as long as I can remember.

-And by that time I was on a small DIY-kick with my homemade deodorant, so I was already feeling up to the challenge of making my own laundry detergent.
+And by that time I was on a small DIY-kick with my homemade non-toxic deodorant, so I was already feeling up to the challenge of making homemade laundry soap.
 I mean, how hard could it really be?